MikeBrandon/simple-datepicker/README.md

 - Range selectionType
 - Custom Colors so users can use their own
 - Top calender position relative to datepicker button
+- Move Icons to Datepicker to simplify usage
 - Responsiveness fixes
 - Further optimizations